wangfei5546/learngit/readme.txt

-hello,i am new here and i am a green-hand to learn git balabala. this is not a test.
+hello,i am new here and i am a green-hand to learn git balabala. this is not a test.it's ture.